athulpg007/AMAT/README.md

 See [AMAT documentation](https://amat.readthedocs.io) for more details.

+Please note the public release version has some limitations in certain functionalities such as interplanetary trajectory selection, due to data sharing policies involved.

 ## Capabilities

 AMAT allows the user to perform low-fidelity broad sweep parametric studies; as well as high fidelity Monte Carlo simulations to quantify aerocapture performance.
 AMAT supports analysis for all atmosphere-bearing destinations in the Solar System: Venus, Earth, Mars, Jupiter, Saturn, Titan, Uranus, and Neptune.